alro5921/problem-gambling-study/README.md

 Each rows represented a user’s gambling behavior with a product (fixed-odds betting, live action-betting, poker etc) on a given day, and includes #bets placed and the amount gambled&lost (turnover&hold) that day.

-The `turnover` is somewhat misleading when the stakes are not all or nothing and repeated; if a game reports

-Five most frequently played products (in terms of at least one bet placed a day):
+The five most frequently played products, in terms of user days where at least one bet was placed, were:

 | Product    | Days in Use| Average bets per Day | Average Hold per day (Euros)
 |-------------------|-----------|-----------------|--------------------------------------|